LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/instantiation_error_0.rst.txt

    instantiation_error

 Throws an instantiation error.
+Used when an argument or one of its sub-arguments is a variable but a non-variable term is required.
+For example, trying to open a file with a variable for the input/output mode.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::